inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

    :align: center

-29. You will see that there is 4 layers in the layer panel, :guilabel:`Click` on each of them to read the keywords in the
+29. You will see that there are 4 layers in the layer panel, :guilabel:`Click` on each of them to read the keywords in the
     |project_name| window